The Acer CB242Y is an affordable monitor with a fully ergonomic design. It offers excellent image quality and smooth performance.

 Plus, it provides a decent pixel density on 24″ monitors, so you’ll have plenty of screen space available as well as sharp and clear details.

 On 27″ monitors though, 1080p results in a lower pixel per inch ratio, which makes for a more pixelated image.

 Monitor’s pixel response time is the speed at which pixels can change from one color to another or from one shade of gray to another (GtG – gray to gray pixel transition).

 This technology is also known as Motion Blur Reduction.
-It strobes the backlight in order to remove the perceived trailing of fast-moving objects for smoother fast-paced motion.
+It strobes the backlight to remove the perceived trailing of fast-moving objects for smoother fast-paced motion.

-Using this feature isn’t necessary as the native GtG response time speed of the CB242Y is fast enough to eliminate any prominent motion blur and trailing in fast-paced games at 75Hz.
+Using this feature isn’t necessary as the native GtG response time speed of the CB242Y is fast enough to eliminate any noticeable motion blur and trailing in fast-paced games at 75Hz.

-Moving on, the backlight of the monitor is completely flicker-free regardless of the brightness settings (except when VRB is enabled) and it has an integrated low-blue light filter.
+Moving on, the backlight of the monitor is entirely flicker-free regardless of the brightness settings (except when VRB is enabled), and it has an integrated low-blue light filter.

 One thing to keep in mind about IPS panels is IPS glow.
 This is an excepted drawback of this panel technology.
 Basically, as excess light passes through the panel, there can be visible ‘glowing’ around the corners of the screen.

 IPS glow is manageable as it’s only visible in dim-lit environments when the monitor is displaying particularly dark content.
-To reduce IPS glow, you can add some ambient lighting to the room or reduce the monitor’s brightness.
+To reduce the IPS glow, you can add some ambient lighting to the room or lower the monitor’s brightness.